amidos2006/jspunk/README.md

 - Collision Types and Classes (need optimization maybe another array to keep track of these different types and classes to speed up the collision)
 - Camera with anchor, rotationg, and zooming
 - Smoothing and HighDef resolution for the renderTargets
-- Handling Inputs: Keyboard and Mouse
+- Handling Inputs: Keyboard, Mouse, and Touchscreen
 - Mouse have world position
 - Sfx class to handle sounds
 - JSPunk Splash Screens similar to FlashPunk
+- Canvas Autoscalling and Resizing

 ## Missing Features
-- Pixel Mask
+- Pixel Mask Collider, Circle Collider, and Ray Casting
-- Camera with pivot and rotation and scaling
+- Move to WebGL instead of Canvas to speed up
 - MaskList
 - ParticleEmitter
 - Gamepad support